-2.1 Innovative behavior
+2.1 Innovative behaviour

-According to Shalley et al. (2004), competitive advantage in a company can be created if there is innovative work behavior and managers' willingness to support it.
+According to Shalley et al. (2004), competitive advantage in a company can be created if there is innovative work behaviour and managers' willingness to support it.
 In the process of MBKM learning activities, there is a change in teaching, which was initially offline to online.
-Support for software applications such as zoom, google meet is a new thing in the teaching process.
+Support for software applications such as zoom, Google meet is a new thing in the teaching process.
 In addition, the need for an internet network is an essential requirement.
-Wynen et al. (2014) also support the previous statement that high performance can be achieved because there is innovative behavior.
+Wynn et al. (2014) also support the previous statement that high performance can be achieved because there is innovative behaviour.